jbat10/KIT325/docs/AVML Usage Guide.md

 The outputted .mem file can be several gigabytes in size, ensure enough space is present before proceeding.

-did a test run of AVML, got it working

 ## Step-by-step walkthrough